qcif/rdsi-arms/test/arms-test-plan.md

 ### Synopsis

-Rejecting a request
+Rejecting a request.

 ### Prerequsites

-Perform the main workflow up to the point where the reviewer has withdrawn the request from assessment.
+A submitted request in the review state.

 ### Procedure